kuwakado/CRPRF/README.md

 256 , 5020 , 80 , 80 , 80
 ```

-Finally, 'crprf_moc_sha256' is an executable file that displays the execution time of HMAC, that of KHC1, and that of KHC2 excluding that of the SHA-256 compression function.
+Finally, 'crprf_moc_sha256cf' is an executable file that displays the execution time of HMAC, that of KHC1, and that of KHC2 excluding that of the SHA-256 compression function.
-That is, the displayed time includes the time for padding and that for XORing constants.
+That is, the displayed time is approximately the sum of the time for padding and that for XORing constants.
 Subtracting the result of 'crprf_moc_sha256cf' from the result of 'crprf' gives the precise times for spending the calculation of the compression funcion in HMAC, KHC1, and KHC2.
 Usage of 'crcprf_moc_sha256cf' is the same as that of 'crprf'.
 For example, type: